 Weeks 3-6 of Gum Graft Recovery: Returning to Normal Function

 Active healing is complete.
-From week three onward, gum graft recovery focuses on tissue maturation rather than active wound healing – the graft thickening, color normalizing, and final integration.
+From week three onward, gum graft recovery focuses on tissue maturation rather than active wound healing – the graft thickening, color normalizing, and final integration happening beneath the surface.

 Resume normal diet completely.
 Return to regular oral hygiene without modification – brush with normal pressure, floss carefully around the graft site.
 Exercise and physical activity return to normal intensity without restriction.